krishang118/Shakespearean-Transformer-LLM/README.md

-# Shakespearean Language Model
+# Shakespearean-Transformer-LLM

-A transformer-based language model trained on Shakespeare's works, capable of generating text in the style of the Bard.
-This project implements a custom transformer architecture and training pipeline from scratch, focusing on generating coherent and stylistically accurate Shakespearean text.
+A from-scratch transformer-based large language model that is trained on and generates Shakespearean text.
+This project implements a custom transformer architecture and training pipeline, focusing on generating coherent and stylistically accurate text in the style of the Bard.

-## 🎭 Features
+## Features

 - Custom transformer architecture implementation
-- BPE (Byte Pair Encoding) tokenizer trained on Shakespeare's works
+- Hugging Face's ByteLevelBPE tokenizer trained on Shakespeare's works
 - Coherence-focused training with custom loss functions
-- Text generation with temperature and top-p sampling
+- Text generation with optimized parameters (temperature: 0.11, top-p: 0.89)
 - Character-aware generation preserving dialogue structure
 - Early stopping and model checkpointing
-- MPS (Metal Performance Shaders) support for Apple Silicon
+- GPU acceleration support (CUDA for NVIDIA GPUs, MPS for Apple Silicon)

-## 📋 Requirements
+## Requirements

 - Python 3.10+
 - PyTorch 2.0+